Airtable

 Maintain good Field hygiene!

-Identify your Base URL and API key — you'll need them in the next step.
+Identify your Base URL and Personal Access Token — you'll need them in the next step.

-- After the Airtable documentation opens for the selected Base, click Authentication from the left menu bar.
+• After the documentation opens for the selected Base, in the Introduction tab you will see your Base ID.

-- Your Base URL should look something like this:
+• Your Base ID will compose the tail of your Base URL and it should look something like this:

 https://api.airtable.com/v0/<your-base-id>